 I wanted to let you know that you were mentioned in my blog post: 30 Awesome and Easy Ways to get eyes on your blog and inspire 1000-page views. (name of post) – at https://pinartwork.com/30-awesome-and-easy-ways-to-get-eyes-on-your-blog-and-inspire-1000-page-views/ (the link).

-7. Write Round-up posts
+7. Write Round-up posts for SEO link building:

 As the term implies, you’re rounding up information from experts (online entrepreneurs for example) in the field to answer a single question that people are pondering to find out what the answer is.
 And then share those answers with your readers.
 It’s a good way to get some quality links.